appsecco/breaking-and-pwning-apps-and-servers-aws-azure-training/documentation/cloud-compute/attacking-ec2s-via-exposed-ports.md

 Nmap is one of the world's most widely used port scanning utilities.
 We can use it to discover the services exposed by the target EC2

-Run the following commands to complete this exercise
+Run the following commands to complete this exercise from the attacker machine

     sudo nmap -sS --script http-enum -v --top-ports 10000 -sV -g80 <TARGET-EC2-IP-ADDRESS>